Today, you’re going to learn all about Hikikomori Syndrome – its symptoms, and how to end social isolation.

 In fact, even if the person who is in the very earliest stages of withdrawing does go out, it is only a matter of time before he “relapses.”

-The best way to view social withdrawal is by recognizing that the person is experiencing an emotional turmoil and is in need for help or protection.
+The best way to view social withdrawal is by recognizing that the person is experiencing emotional turmoil and is in need of help or protection.

 #2.
 That Doesn’t Mean to Be Passive

 Arguing and preaching won’t help your child come out of withdrawal, but neither does a passive attitude help.